shelby-kroeger/biohackrxiv-paper/paper/paper.md

 ### Disclosures

-Ben Busby is a full time employee of NVIDIA.
+BB is a full time employee of NVIDIA.
-Manasi is a full time employee of Takeda Pharmaceuticals.
+MG is a full time employee of Takeda Pharmaceuticals.
-Shelby is a full time employee of AbbVie Inc.
+SK is a full time employee of AbbVie Inc.
-Lisa is a full time employee of Momentum Biotechnologies.
+LB is a full time employee of Momentum Biotechnologies.
-Stanislaw is a full time employee and founder of Deepflare.
+SG is a full time employee and founder of Deepflare.

 ## References